 The letter of application may be submitted whenever the candidate has:

-- Completed at least 32 hours of credit with a cumulative grade point average of 2.5or above, and
+- Completed at least 32 hours of credit with a cumulative grade point average of 2.5 or above,

 2. Upon receipt of a letter of application, candidates will be scheduled to participate in a formal interview with an Equine Department evaluation team according to the following schedule: